Skip to Content

 Aggravated battery is a second-degree felony, punishable by 2 to 20 years in prison and a fine of up to $10,000.
 If the victim is a public servant, the offense is a first-degree felony, punishable by 5 to 99 years or life in prison and a fine of up to $10,000.

-How Our Defense Attorneys Can Protect Your Rights
+How Can Our Experienced Defense Attorneys Protect Your Rights in Brown County?

 Contact Our Assault & Battery Defense Lawyer in Brown County Today